Petrol vs diesel cars: which is better?

-Is it better to buy a diesel or petrol car in 2018?
-Our expert guide reveals whether diesel really is the cheaper, wiser choice.
+Should I buy a diesel, petrol or hybrid car in 2020?
+Our expert guide reveals whether diesel really is still the cheaper, wiser choice.

 - Diesel cars tend to cost more to buy than an equivalent petrol car.
 In the past, it was possible to make this back thanks to diesel cars having lower car tax and fuel costs.

 - Amendments to the car tax system means diesel owners pay more in the first year, and all drivers pay a flat rate from the second year on.
 So the only savings now come from fuel economy.

 - Hybrid cars tend to be fuel efficient around town, but become comparatively expensive to run on the motorway.
 But, thanks to technology evolving, there are now some hybrids that buck this trend.

 - Diesel cars are in the limelight for their toxic emissions.
 But our tests have uncovered some diesel cars that emit less NOx than the average petrol car.

 - New MOT rules say if you have a diesel car with a diesel particulate filter (DPF), and there is visible smoke coming from your exhaust, or they find evidence of DPF tampering, you will fail your MOT.

 - If you have to replace your DPF, it'll be a costly fix.

 - Diesel cars tend to be the fuel of choice for those who need to tow, thanks to diesel engines producing huge amounts of torque (pulling power).
 But petrol and hybrid alternatives are available.

 Still not sure if you should choose petrol, diesel or hybrid?
 Keep reading to find out.